 Desert Harvest Food RescueDesert Harvest was started in 2001 to address two needs –- to alleviate hunger in central New Mexico and to provide volunteer opportunities for people with disabilities.
 The program recovered 1.27 million meals last year!

 Desert Harvest fights hunger in an incredibly cost-effective way, by making use of an existing but under-utilized food source: surplus food from restaurants, hotels, schools, and supermarkets that would otherwise be thrown away.
 At just 4 cents per meal, the program is considered one of the most efficient food recovery programs in the nation!
-The donated food gets delivered to 19 area agencies that provide meals to people in need.
-There are no income requirements nor any cost to the hungry.
+The donated food gets delivered to 15 area agencies that provide meals to people in need.

 Desert Harvest Coordinator

 Financial gifts are also welcome.
 Donate HERE.
 Thank you!